Updated August 30, 2021

 - Umbrella liability insurance can be a highly affordable method of extending all of your policy liability limits without adding very much cost to your premium

 Once you’ve worked out exactly what type of coverage you’d like to receive for your organization, you can approach insurance companies and begin the process of finding a policy and insurer that suits your needs and will work with you.
 Because animal sanctuaries are not a typical organization, there is a great chance that many (if not all) insurers that can provide coverage to you will not have worked with an organization like yours before and may have to provide coverage using a different classification than you may expect; for instance, as rightfully opposed as you may be to the comparison, insurers have been known to categorize animal sanctuaries as petting zoos!

 Unfortunately, it is quite common for many insurers to offer prohibitively expensive premiums or to outright refuse insuring animal sanctuaries as many insurers perceive animal organizations to be high-risk.
 It’s important to shop around as much as possible in order to find the mix of cost versus protection that your organization is most comfortable with.

-There are some insurance companies that focus their policies on nonprofits, and more specifically, some that provide quotes specifically for animal welfare organizations and shelters, which could be a good place to seek quotes from if local organizations do not offer the policies you’re looking for.
-However, just because an organization claims to support your mission and offer competitive rates, this does not excuse you from doing your due diligence to seek out a broad range of options!
+There are some insurance companies that focus their policies on nonprofits, and more specifically, some that provide quotes specifically for animal welfare organizations and shelters.
+Speaking to other sanctuaries, shelters, rescues and other animal welfare organizations might be a good way to help you find such an insurance provider to seek quotes from, if local insurance companies cannot meet your needs.
+However, just because an organization claims to support your mission and offers competitive rates, this does not excuse you from doing your due diligence to seek out a broad range of options!
 It’s very possible that an insurance company that conducts almost no marketing towards organizations such as yours ends up providing you with the best solution!